Constance Prince Maurice

 Jack Mace (Staff)

 Situated on the east coast of the island, Le Prince Maurice is unique hotel with the real wow factor throughout.
 Set amongst the mangroves and with pools and ponds all over the property you feel as you are surrounded by water.
 There's a fantastic beach with a great array of water sports for you to enjoy as well - all complimentary.
 Accommodation-wise I'd particularly recommend the overwater villas where you can sport marine life swimming beneath your balcony!
-One night you should definitely try the floating restaurant - epitomizes the hotel and its ethos.
+One night you should definitely try the floating restaurant - epitomises the hotel and its ethos.

 Victoria Douglas (Staff)

 Le Prince Maurice has a real air of established exclusivity.
 The lobby on arrival is so welcoming with a tranquil atmosphere.
 The position of the hotel on the peninsula means that it feels very private and I really loved the overwater suites and the floating restaurant.
-Such a romantic hotel I'd definitely recommend this to honeymooners traveling to Mauritius!
+Such a romantic hotel I'd definitely recommend this to honeymooners travelling to Mauritius!
 The food was also amazing and even had a skinny menu so that the healthier guest has a tasty choice of options.

 Louisa Currey (Staff)